 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

-HINT: Do not use a standing mixer or electric hand held mixer.
+HINT: Do not use a standing mixer or electric handheld mixer.
 They will overmix your cake batter, leaving your cake dense.

-Step 4: Spray an 8x8 pan or a loaf pan with a non-stick oil like coconut oil or avocado oil.
+Step 4: Spray an 8×8 pan or a loaf pan with a non-stick oil like coconut oil or avocado oil.
 Pour the cake batter into the pan.
 Use a rubber spatula to spread the cake batter out so it is evenly distributed.

 Step 5: Sprinkle the remaining sugar evenly over the cake batter.

-Step 6: Bake the cake at 350º F for 25-30 minutes, depending on the size of pan that you use.
-To test to see if it is done baking, insert a toothpick into the center of the cake.
+Step 6: Bake the cake at 350º F for 25-30 minutes, depending on the size of the pan that you use.
+To test if it is done baking, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.

 Step 7: Use a potholder to remove the cake from the oven.
 Place it on a wire rack to cool.
 When the cake is fully cooled, slice it and enjoy!